Edifecs Intranet

 Problem

-The company was entering its 16th year, a lot of company growth was occurring.
-The market was changing rapidly due to national healthcare changes, and with many successes a lot of new employees were being hired.
-Going from some 200-ish to more than 500 worldwide in 2016.
+The company was entering its 16th year, experiencing rapid growth.
+The market was changing rapidly due to national healthcare changes, and with many successes, a lot of new employees were being hired—growing from some 200 to more than 500 worldwide by 2016.
+Many internal systems were not designed or provided well for the new volume of employees and projects.
+An overhaul of Edifecs' intranet and communications was needed to support this growth and maintain company culture.

-The internal solutions project is split into two areas, restructuring and design the SharePoint, and standardizing internal communications and branding.
-Especially providing a means to segment different locations, so that each office would not feel left out from headquarters.
+The internal solutions project was split into two areas: restructuring and designing the SharePoint, and standardizing internal communications and branding.
+This included providing a means to segment different locations so that each office would not feel left out from headquarters.
+Doing so would alleviate stress and issues new employees and teams would face, allowing more overall productivity.

-• Email communication templates
+• Email communication templates for consistent branding

 Research and Design

-Several surveys were conducted within the company, asking employees likehart scale questions on different aspects of the company's SharePoint.
+Several surveys were conducted within the company, asking employees Likert scale questions on different aspects of the company's SharePoint.
+Focus groups were conducted as well, with group rating exercises and card sorting exercises.
+Key findings:

 • Tools - 20 points